microsoft/appcenter-sdk-apple/README.md

     ```swift
     SNMSonoma.start("{Your App Secret}", withFeatures: [SNMAnalytics.self, SNMCrashes.self])
     ```
+    Make sure to replace {Your App Secret} text with the actual value for your application.

 The example above shows how to use the `start` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Sonoma service.
 Also, the `start` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.